ryanflorence/react/docs/tips/03-if-else-in-JSX.md

 ReactDOM.render(<div id={condition ? 'msg' : null}>Hello World!</div>, mountNode);
 ```

+If you'd like the more traditional looking template syntax, you can use a ternary with parens to visually distinguish the flow:

-If a ternary expression isn't robust enough, you can use `if` statements outside of your JSX to determine which components should be used:
+You can use also use `if` statements outside of your JSX to determine which components should be used:

 ```js
 var loginButton;